-FACT: Athens is one of the best college towns in America (hell, there are at least 14 reasons why it’s THE best), but you know what the most amazing thing about The Classic City is?
+Fact: Athens is one of the best college towns in America (and here are at least 14 reasons why), but do you know what the most amazing thing about the Classic City is?
 The mouthwatering food.
-So, whether you’re a townie, a Georgia fan, or simply passing through, these are the 13 best restaurants in Athens.
+So, whether you’re a townie, a Georgia fan, or simply passing through, these are the best places to grab a meal in Athens, Georgia.

-Set in the former space of an iconic music club, Last Resort is filled with local artwork, an amazing ambiance, and the highest quality southwestern-inspired food in all of Athens.
-Missing out on the fried green tomatoes or potato onion pancakes is not an option.
-Add the jalapeño honey mustard dressing to any salad for a hefty kick, and get to brunch by 10am on Sunday so you’re not stuck standing outside, because the Southern-style omelets are nothing like you’ve had before.
+Set in the former space of an iconic music club of the same name, Last Resort features local artwork, an amazing ambiance, and high-quality Southwestern-inspired food.
+Be sure to try the fried green tomatoes or potato onion pancakes.
+Add the jalapeño honey mustard dressing to any salad for a hefty kick, and save some room for dessert, because the delicious, homemade cakes are served in generous portions.

 Best biscuit: Mama’s Boy

-If you haven’t tried a Mama’s Boy biscuit, what are you even doing?
 These fluffy, buttery, award-winning monsters are the ultimate hangover cure.
-Every weekend the line is out the door, but the poached eggs, cheesy grits, and potato hash are also worth waiting for.
+And you'll see for yourself when you show up (every weekend the line is out the door).
+Biscuits aside, the poached eggs, cheesy grits, and potato hash are also on the menu and worth the wait.

 Best Southern food: Pulaski Heights BBQ